Frequently asked questions

 - Use a Natural Resources Canada approved Registered (NRCan) Energy Advisor.

 - Complete at least one qualifying upgrade recommended by the Registered Energy Advisor.
-For resiliency measures and the thermostat measures you must complete another measure beyond these.
+If you install a thermostat or any of the resiliency measures, you must complete another measure beyond these.

 - All participants must provide a copy of their invoices, proof of address and property tax bill before the Registered Energy Advisor can submit the file for payment.

-Yes, if you are an Enbridge Gas customer at the time of your pre-retrofit energy assessment, or you are in the process of converting to a natural gas, you can participate in the Home Efficiency Rebate Plus (HER+) program, regardless if your home is your primary residence.
+Yes, if you are an Enbridge Gas customer that has their home space heated with natural gas at the time of your pre-retrofit energy assessment, or you are in the process of converting your space heating to Enbridge natural gas, you can participate in the Home Efficiency Rebate Plus (HER+) program, regardless of if your home is your primary residence.

-If you own a home that is your primary residence, the HER+ rebates will be co-founded by Enbridge Gas and Canada Greener Homes Grant (CGHG).
+If you own a home that is your primary residence, the HER+ rebates will be co-funded by Enbridge Gas and Canada Greener Homes Grant (CGHG).
 However, if you own a home that is not your primary residence (including rental units), the HER+ rebates will be funded only by Enbridge Gas exclusively.
+These customers are not eligible for the solar PV panels, the resiliency measures (moisture proofing, roofing membrane, batteries), and since these homes are not the owner’s primary residence, they do not qualify for the CGHG Loan.

 Non-Enbridge Gas participants are only entitled to the Canada Greener Homes Grant if they own their home and live there as the primary resident.